Symbolic Artificial Intelligence, Semantic Web

 The problem of semantic interoperability

-Semantic interoperability is about concepts, while software interoperability is about the compatibility of digital files.
-The problem of software interoperability can be considered solved by Web standards (in particular by the system of URLs, HTML, XML, and RDF), by APIs between applications, and by service architectures that feed several distinct applications.
+Semantic interoperability is about concepts, while format interoperability is about the compatibility of digital files.
+The problem of format interoperability can be considered solved by Web standards (in particular by the system of URLs, HTML, XML, and RDF), by APIs between applications, and by service architectures that feed several distinct applications.